 Keep in mind your company name cannot contain the words "bank," "insurance," "trust," "university" or "college."

 We can check the availability of a company name in Delaware for free at your request.

 You do not have to form your business in the state in which your business is physically located, nor do you have to form your business in the state in which you conduct most or all your business.
 Delaware has proven to be the best state in which to form a business, regardless of whether your business is large or small, domestic or international.

 With Harvard Business Services, Inc., help is never more than a few keyboard clicks or a phone call away.
 Get live help in real time on our website or speak directly to one of our incorporation specialists by calling 1-800-345-CORP.
-You can also email us for answers to your questions about forming a business.
+You can also email us with questions about forming a business.

 We can obtain an Employer Identification Number (EIN) for you at a nominal cost.
 The EIN can be ordered at the same time as the new formation package.
 To get started, simply click the button below.

-The IRS does not charge you to elect S-corporation tax status.
+The IRS does not charge you to elect S corporation tax status.